 In a large sauté pan, heat the butter or oil and fry the sprouts until tender and slightly browning.

-Add the chestnuts, salt and pepper and stir fry for another minute or two.
+Add the chestnuts, salt and pepper and stir fry until cooked through and starting to get brown.

 Lastly… I always buy the smallest brussel sprouts I can find in the supermarket or at the grocers, as they are sweeter.
 The best brussel sprouts are the ones still attached to the long stalk, and I can get these in my supermarket in the run up to Christmas.
 The sprouts stay fresh while they are attached to the stalk, and when we were kids our brussel stalk was stored out side on the lawn, which is the perfect place to keep it, as they say that brussel sprouts are much better after a frost, as this enhances their flavour and makes them taste sweeter.
 Anyway they are really good for you too and are full of vitamin C (three times as much weight for weight) and full of fibre and cholesterol lowering compounds, so they are a superfood too.